Moving Ground

 Contemporary dance structures are always under threat.
 They need to survive on moving ground.
 Relying heavily on financial subsidies leaves them susceptible to shifts in policy that impact decision-making and makes them vulnerable.
 In certain European countries and regions, the demand for expanding and constructing dance facilities has not been met with corresponding increases in financial support or policy priorities.

+Beyond being mere dance venues, dancehouses are strategically placed to support the dance artform, offering a dedicated space for participation, production, and promotion of dance.
 The field relies on an equitable collaboration between different types of organisations that are all interdependent: large organisations need smaller ones and all structures need the freelance community.

 Contemporary dance structures have to be flexible to stay attuned to the needs of a moving artform.
 The development of new and diverse spaces for dance is continuously informed by current artistic practices.